-Required expenses

-A required expense could be different across countries but examples are surgery, funeral, major repair in the house, replacement of durables like washing machine, car.
+Required expenses: A required expense could be different across countries but examples are surgery, a funeral, major repairs in the house, replacement of durables like washing machine, car.

-For the calculation of the amount that should be filled in the questionnaire the national at-risk-of-poverty threshold has to be used per one consumption unit, that means it has to be used independently of the size and structure of the household.
+For the calculation of the amount that should be filled in the questionnaire, the national atrisk-of-poverty threshold has to be used per single consumption unit, which means it has to be used independently of the size and structure of the household.
 A ratio of 1/12 of the above value is used in the questionnaire.
 This value can be rounded but the difference between calculated value and rounded value cannot exceed 5% (for example; a calculated value of 136 can be rounded to 140 but not to 150).

-The calculation for year "n" comes from year "n-2" EU-SILC data.
+The calculation for year 'n' comes from year 'n-2' EU-SILC data.